eaplatanios/jelly-bean-world/README.md

 visualizer connects to a simulation server, as specified by an address and port command-line argument, and begins to render the connected simulation.
 The user is able to move the camera in the environment, zoom in and out, increase or decrease the simulation update rate, track agents, and take screenshots.
+A local simulation can be started without needing to connect to a server by running `./jbw_visualizer --local`, which uses a hard-coded configuration in [jbw/visualizer/jbw_visualizer.cpp](jbw/visualizer/jbw_visualizer.cpp).

 ## Design